Best Men's Down Vests of 2024

 A synthetic puffy vest is generally more packable than a fleece vest, which is also warm when wet and quick-drying.
 However, synthetic puffy vests are more packable and have a better warmth to weight ratio.

 Synthetic insulation is sometimes made of recycled materials.
 While we didn't have a chance to test it, the LL Bean Primaloft Packaway vest or The North Face Thermoball Eco Vest, both use synthetic insulation.
 The LL Bean Packway jacket won best affordable women's and men's jacket in our Synthetic Insulated jacket guide and uses Primaloft and NASA.
-The recycled Thermoball insulation is found in The North Face Thermoball ski jacket, which we review in our ski jackets guide
+The recycled Thermoball insulation is found in The North Face Thermoball ski jacket, which we review in our ski jackets guide for men.

 An insulated vest with synthetic insulation is also vegan.
 If you’d like to avoid the thorny issues surrounding down insulation, we think synthetic is the way to go.
+Check out more synthetic alternatives in our related Best Women’s Down Vests guide.

 A hybrid insulated vest uses a combination of down and synthetic insulation.
 This lets you have the best of both worlds: you get the warmth and compressibility of down with the breathability and warmth-when-wet properties of synthetic insulation, all in one layer.